jmartinez159/grooby/README.md

 ---

-## 🔒 Security & Privacy
+## Security & Privacy

-Groobi is designed with privacy as a core principle:
+Grooby is designed with privacy as a core principle:

-- ✅ **100% Local Processing** — All data stays on your machine
+- **100% Local Processing** — All data stays on your machine
-- ✅ **No Network Calls** — The application does not communicate with external servers
+- **No Network Calls** — The application does not communicate with external servers
-- ✅ **Atomic Saves** — File operations use temp files to prevent corruption
+- **Atomic Saves** — File operations use temp files to prevent corruption
-- ✅ **Git-Ignored Data** — Excel files are excluded from version control by default
+- **Git-Ignored Data** — Excel files are excluded from version control by default

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please follow these steps: